hecateball/goryokaku/README.md

 Need to write Security Rules (for Firestore) before it goes production to prevent unwanted data access.

-### Testing

 ## Link
 This application is hosted at [https://goryokaku.web.app](https://goryokaku.web.app)

+### IMPORTANT!!
+Please use local development mode (npm build && npm start) rather than this link.
+As I mentioned above, this solution is not cost optimized.

-> This Firebase hosted version connects real Firestore.
+> This Firebase hosted version connects real Firestore, and I need to pay for it.
 > Don't hire manager to avoid me going bankrupt :)

-b.
-Whether the solution focuses on back-end, front-end or if it's full stack.
-c.
-Reasoning behind your technical choices, including architectural.
-d.
-Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project.
-e.
-Link to the hosted application, if applicable.